 - Premises Liability

 - Being hurt by someone’s misconduct creates a cause of action

 - When lawmakers haven’t made laws regarding a particular type of dangerous conduct, you sue the defendant based on a court-created negligence cause of action

 - When lawmakers have made laws regarding a particular type of dangerous cause of action, such laws replace the court-created cause of action

-- Injury causes of action can be based on negligence, negligence per se, statutory violations, based on gross negligence
+- Personal injury causes of action can be based on negligence, negligence per se, statutory violations, based on gross negligence

 Shortcuts, Roadblocks, and Counterintuitive Theories of Liability